patternfly-java/patternfly-java/README.md

         .large();
 ```

-## ARIA related methods
+## ARIA-related methods

-These methods set ARIA related attributes in the component.
+These methods set ARIA-related attributes in the component.
 They're usually named `aria<Attribute>()` and return the component so that the method call can be chained with other methods.

 ```java
 Navigation navigation = navigation(flat)